NervanaSystems/ngraph/README-RESNET.rst

 Files
 -----

-- *data.py*: Loads CIFAR10 or imagenet dataset and creates aeon objects.
+- *data.py*: Implements dataloader for CIFAR10 and imagenet dataset.
-- *resnet.py*: Defines object for Residual network.
+- *resnet.py*: Defines model for Residual network.
-- *train_resnet.py*: Trains the resnet depending on dataset and size choosen.
+- *train_resnet.py*: Processes command line arguments, like the choice of dataset and number of layers, and trains the Resnet model.

 Dataset
 -------